Tips for freshening up your front porch area to make the first impression of your home, the best impression!

 A little maintenance can go a long way to freshening up a space.
 We pressure wash our concrete every-other-year, but if your walkway area needs a little more love than that, repair any chips and paint it.

 There are generally two types of paint suitable for outdoor concrete – outdoor acrylic paint/primer and pre-mixed epoxy floor paint.
-Epoxy paint is definitely more durable, but the color choices are a bit more limited.
+Epoxy paint is definitely more durable, but the color choices are more limited.

 7. Plant Some Bulbs